OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-05.md

 Very rarely will anyone die for a righteous person, though for a good person someone might dare to die.

 ## Romans 5:8
-But God demonstrates His own love for us in this: while we were still sinners, Christ died for us.
+But God shows His own love for us in this: while we were still sinners, Christ died for us.

 ## Romans 5:9
-Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.
+Much more then, now that we have been justified by His blood, we shall be saved from God's wrath through Him.

 ## Romans 5:10
 For if, while we were enemies, we were reconciled to God through the death of His Son, much more, having been reconciled, shall we be saved by His life.